#14: Mark Shulzhitskiy – the first russian LMP1 driver

 Funny question because it’s true.
 I went to France, America, British.
 British and Russian are

 more similar.
-Whereas Japanese are very responsible – and work perfectly.
+Whereas the Japanese are very responsible – and work perfectly.
 USA – very

 positive.
-French people were the hardest – the English was bad and the connection to build
+French people were the hardest – the English were bad and the connection to build

 was hard.
 You have to know French.